Mortgage Fees Explained

 Early repayment charges are usually charged as a percentage of the loan.
 So, if you have a £100,000 mortgage with a 4% early repayment charge you’d pay £4,000.

 Some lenders reduce the rate you pay the longer you’ve had the deal.
-For example, if you take out a 5 year fixed rate mortgage, the EPC might be 5% in the first year, dropping to 4% in the second year, 3% in the third year, 2% in the second year and finally 1% in the last year.
+For example, if you take out a 5 year fixed rate mortgage, the ERC might be 5% in the first year, dropping to 4% in the second year, 3% in the third year, 2% in the fourth year and finally 1% in the last year.

 Mortgage exit fee